Generalized Instructions for Reprocessing

 - All ring handled instruments must be autoclaved in a fully open position.
 This is done to prevent cracking of the box lock.

 - All instruments must be sterilized in an open and disassembled condition/configuration.

 - All the flush ports should be in a fully open position.

 - All devices should be positioned to allow steam contact of all surfaces.

 - All instruments with concave surfaces should be placed so that the surfaces will drain water.
 The drainage of water is difficult with the concavities of the instrument.
 Thus, a cautious approach is recommended.

 - Verify parameters with the instructions from the sterilizer.
 According to the CDC guidelines, “The two common steam-sterilizing temperatures are 121°C (250°F) and 132°C (270°F).
 These temperatures must be maintained for a minimal time to kill microorganisms.
-Recognized minimum exposure periods for sterilization of wrapped healthcare supplies are 30 minutes at 121°C (250°F) in a gravity displacement sterilizer or 4 minutes at 132°C (270°F) in a prevacuum sterilizer.
+Recognized minimum exposure periods for sterilization of wrapped healthcare supplies are 30 minutes at 121°C (250°F) in a gravity displacement sterilizer or 4 minutes at 132°C (270°F) in a pre vacuum sterilizer.
 At constant temperatures, sterilization times vary depending on the type of item (e.g., metal versus rubber, plastic, items with lumens), whether the item is wrapped or unwrapped, and the sterilizer type.”
-For all the instruments that have plastic parts, we recommend the 30 minutes time at 121 degree centigrade.
-Since the high temperature decrease the life of plastic, we recommend to inspect the each plastic part individually before autoclave.
-If any cracks or warpage appear, we recommend to dispose the instrument.
+For all the instruments that have plastic parts, we recommend 30 minutes at 121 degrees centigrade.
+Since the high temperature decreases the life of plastic, we recommend inspecting each plastic part individually before autoclaving.
+If any cracks or warpage appear, we recommend disposing of the instrument.